What is retail customer service?

 - Keep the focus on the customer: Immediacy and convenience are what customers expect when they reach out to a retailer with a question or an issue.
 Retailers need to focus on resolving tickets quickly and making experiences as effortless as possible.

 - Address your customers by name: Bring in the human element.
 Personalize conversations by using customers’ first names.
 Retailers should also empower human and agents who provide automated support to access historical data and past conversations to further contextualize every interaction.

-- Be available on every channel: Empower your customers to get in touch on their channel of choice, whether it’s email, social media, messaging, live chat, phone, or voice assistants.
+- Provide an omnichannel experience: Empower your customers to get in touch on their channel of choice, whether it’s email, social media, messaging, live chat, phone, or voice assistants.

 - Carry the context forward from channel to channel: If a customer reaches out on one channel, they should be able to pick up where they left off if the next touchpoint happens on a different channel.
 Don’t make customers repeat themselves or start a conversation order – even if they channel hop.

 - Be available all the time: Customers expect resolutions quickly, even if an issue arises on nights, weekends, or on holidays.
 Adopting a customer service chatbot can help retailers provide around-the-clock support, 24/7.

 - Get out in front of issues with proactive support: Retailers should leverage AI and predictive analytics to anticipate when an issue may arise and proactively reach out to a customer.
 If an order is going to be delayed, for instance, alert the customer immediately saving them the hassle of needing to inquire about a missing package.